 ARTICLE IX – ELECTION OF OFFICERS

 The election and installation of officers shall take place at the Annual meeting.
-Balloting shall be from the list of candidates submitted by the Nominating committee augmented by nominations from the floor.
+Balloting shall be from the list of candidates submitted by the Nominating Committee.
 Election shall be by majority vote of the members present and voting (see Article X) and by absentee ballots mailed and received prior to the time of the meeting.

 ARTICLE X – VOTING RIGHTS

-All voting of CEPOA business by the general membership shall be on the basis of one vote per parcel.
+All voting of CEPOA business by the regular members shall be on the basis of one vote per parcel.

 ARTICLE XI – CONDUCT OF MEETINGS

-The proceedings of all meetings shall be conducted according to Roberts Rules of Order, revised where not in conflict with the Bylaws and/or Articles of Incorporation of CEPOA.
+The proceedings of all meetings shall be conducted according to Roberts Rules of OrderNewly Revised where not in conflict with the Bylaws and/or Articles of Incorporation of CEPOA.

 ARTICLE XII – AMENDMENTS